 The Faculty President shall transmit all Senate actions to the appropriate persons, including the University President and the University Provost.

 The Secretary of the Faculty, who is not eligible to be a member of the Faculty Senate, shall be the Assistant to the Faculty President.
-The Secretary shall be responsible for creating the minutes of Faculty Senate meetings within seven working days after the meeting.
-The Office of the Faculty President will be responsible for distributing the minutes of Faculty Senate meetings to members of Faculty Senate and the University Faculty within ten working days after each meeting.
+The Secretary shall be responsible for creating the minutes of Faculty Senate meetings within seven business days after the meeting.
+The Office of the Faculty President will be responsible for distributing the minutes of Faculty Senate meetings to members of Faculty Senate and the University Faculty within ten business days after each meeting.

 The University Parliamentarian shall be appointed annually by the Faculty President.
 The Parliamentarian shall not be a member of the Faculty Senate.
 That same person shall also serve as Parliamentarian to special meetings of the University Faculty.